cgaynor91/John-Gaynor-Construction/README.md

 **Wireframes**

-[Mock Ups](assets/Wireframe/Wireframes.pdf) with basic mock-up of what I originally wanted the landing page to look like across different devices
+[Mock Ups](assets/Wireframe/Wireframes.pdf) with basic mock-up of what I originally wanted the landing page to look like across different devices.

+Also a basic idea of what I wanted the [about](assets/Wireframe/mockupabout.pdf) page to look like.

+I also had an idea of what I wanted my [contact page](assets/Wireframe/mockupcontact.pdf) to lay out like

 ## Features